rpbouman/mysqlv8udfs/README.md

 Using the jsudf UDF
 -------------------
 The `jsudf` UDF exposes MySQL's native User-defined function interface to the javascript runtime.
+(See http://dev.mysql.com/doc/refman/5.6/en/adding-udf.html for more information)

 Just like the `js` function, it expects the first argument to be a string containing a snippet of javascript.
 Unlike the `js` function, `jsudf` expects the script argument to be static (=the same for all rows).
 It compiles the script once, and runs it immediately.

 After running the script, `jsudf` then looks for a javascript function called `udf`.
 This `udf` function is then called for each row, and its return value is returned to the MySQL query.

     mysql> select jsudf('
-        -> function udf(){
+       -'> function udf(){
-        ->   return 1+1;
+       -'>   return 1+1;
-        -> ') jsudf;
+       -'> ') jsudf;
     +-------+
     | jsudf |
     +-------+